 Last week I took a road in town I have never driven on.
 It was a ring road, which is like a by-pass road to avoid the city traffic and stoplights.
 Generally the road was clear of cars, and I was able to go the speed limit of 80km/hr (or 50 mph for my friends in America).
 The trip started quite nicely.

 Hitting the Speed Bumps in Life

 After some long distance, I was coming to a rare stop light on the road.
 I slowed to watch for cars, but as I had a green, I continued through.
 That’s when I felt seemed like my front two wheels coming off.
 There was a trench dug in the road – some unmarked road construction.
-My body tensed up wondering if I just damaged my van; my jaws were clinched and my shoulder up to my ears.
+My body tensed up wondering if I just damaged my van; my jaws were clinched and my shoulders up to my ears.
 What just happened?

 For the next 20 minutes I was traveling at half the speed limit or less.
 Some was a lot less, because I now found traffic and heavy road construction.
 The road was going from three lanes to one and back again.
-It would take me over unto the other side of the road with cars coming at us, then merge back unto several people on electric scooters.
+It was taking me over unto the other side of the road with cars coming at us, then merging back unto several people on electric scooters.
 Mothers with babies on their backs were standing in the middle of the road.
 Old women carrying loads of something or another were also there.
 It was bedlam, but I was actually glad to go slow and easily navigate the now abundant potholes and road obstacles.

 Pulling Over as Life Races On

 Finally coming out of this crazy ordeal, I found the roundabout that took me onto the super highway (by the way, I love its name).
 All I had to do was accelerate to merging speed and get back on the better road.
 I started to pick up speed while watching the other traffic.
 Two seconds before impact I saw a series of three or four more large potholes.
 With the grace and reflexes of a cat, I quickly avoided two or three.
 Then, wham!